8ctavio/vergil/apps/docs/src/composables/useModel.md

 isValid = model.validate(true)  // validator forced to execute
 ```

-The `model.validate` second argument is a `trigger` boolean to indicate whether to trigger the `model.errors` ref, and defaults to `true`.
+The `model.validate`'s second argument is a `trigger` boolean to indicate whether to trigger the `model.errors` ref, and defaults to `true`.

 ### `model.clear`